angular/angular-cli/README.md

 * Keep your directives stateless as much as possible.
 For stateful directives you may need to provide an attribute that reflects the corresponding property with an initial string value such as `url` in `img` tag.
 For our native `<img src"">` element the `src` attribute is reflected as the `src` property of the element type `HTMLImageElement`.

 # What's in a name?
-We believe the word universal is the correct when referring to a JavaScript Application that runs in more environments than the browser. (inspired by [Universal JavaScript](https://medium.com/@mjackson/universal-javascript-4761051b7ae9))
+We believe that using the word "universal" is correct when referring to a JavaScript Application that runs in more environments than the browser. (inspired by [Universal JavaScript](https://medium.com/@mjackson/universal-javascript-4761051b7ae9))

 # License
 [Apache-2.0](/LICENSE)